Laws & Policies

 The harassing, injuring, or killing of any wildlife is prohibited.
 Help wildlife remain wild by never feeding any animal.

-Possessing, destroying, injuring, defacing, removing, digging, or otherwise disturbing cultural and archeological resources is prohibited.
+Possessing, destroying, injuring, defacing, removing, digging, or otherwise disturbing cultural and archaeological resources is prohibited.

 When camping in a developed area such as a campground, place coolers, grills, cooking utensils, horse feed, any food not in use, and anything with food odors inside the locked compartment of a vehicle or trailer.
 Keep a clean campsite, wipe off picnic tables, grills, and discard aluminum foil used for cooking.
 Avoid burning garbage in fire rings because it will leave behind grease and food scrapes.